How do I check my coding notice?

 Your circumstances can change during the tax year, so HMRC can amend your tax code at any time and send you a new PAYE coding notice.
 Keep all your coding notices to check that HMRC have calculated your tax code correctly and that your employer is using the correct tax code for you.

-You generally receive a paper 'coding notice' through the post; this explains your PAYE code(s).
-The form will usually look like this:
+If you receive a paper P2 'coding notice' through the post, the form will usually look like this:

 You can split your PAYE coding notice into roughly five sections for checking: